 So Why All the Hate for Rick and Morty Fans?

 Not long ago, Rick and Morty’s ratings made this show the most watched comedy on TV.
 History shows that popular media often draws a hostile response from those outside of the fanbase.
 Older fans remember when the government held congressional hearings on music and video games, action sparked by crusades from parents groups and religious groups.
 This behavior continued with WWE and, although it never got to the point of sparking a congressional investigation, Harry Potter.

 Perceptions can also be twisted by personal experiences, which may differ across different sorts of social media.
-Harmon, an outspoken critic of his own fanbase, is active on Twitter, the social media platform most infamous for its out of control troll problem.
+Harmon, an outspoken critic of his own fanbase, is active on Twitter (Update: Harmon has since deleted his Twitter account), the social media platform most infamous for its out of control troll problem.
 The experience with a creator on Twitter, considering that the majority of trolls in a fanbase will typically harass the same group of creators, may differ wildly from a fan sharing memes with other fans on a Facebook group.

 And fans interacting on any form of social media have seen that some level of toxicity will always exist from fans who believe they have the right to pressure their creators to do things a certain way or who feel that they need to protect a franchise from outside interference.